 6. When choosing a lot, check the soil first.

-In the state of Colorado in general and Denver specifically, it is important to check the soil to ensure that it is conducive to supporting a home.
-According to several custom home builders in the area, not all soil is created equal and building a home on a lot with this inappropriate soil can result in foundation problems such as cracks in the future.
+It is important to check the soil to ensure that it is conducive to supporting a home.
+According to several custom home builders, not all soil is created equal and building a home on a lot with this inappropriate soil can result in foundation problems such as cracks in the future.
 Ask your builder to have a professional geologist examine the lot before building.

 7. Builder Question: What was your toughest demand from a client and how did you handle it?